-Documentation evidence that relevant infection control education is provided to all service providers as part of their orientation and as part of the ongoing in-service education programme.
+Documentation evidenced that relevant infection control education is provided to all service providers as part of their orientation and as part of the ongoing in-service education programme.
+Covid-19 response framework and preparedness strategies are integrated as part of the overall infection control programme.
 The type of surveillance undertaken is appropriate to the size and complexity of the organisation.
 Standardised definitions are used for the identification and classification of infection events.
+Results of surveillance are acted upon, evaluated, and reported to relevant personnel in a timely manner.
+The organisation benchmark internally with their other facilities.
+There had been no outbreaks.